“USB flash drive detected but not accessible”

 “Guys!
 Please help, now I am suffering from a terrible situation where I plug my USB drive to computer, it is detected well, but cannot be opened.
 So I cannot access any data or files stored in the USB stick, totally a nightmare.
 All the data is quite important.
 Is there any fix for this USB detected but not accessible issue?
 Any help would be greatly appreciated!”- from a forum user

-Are you also a victim of the above scenario?
+Are you also a victim of the above situation?
 Or irritated with some other more terrible external storage media problems such as second hard drive not detected?
-Have no idea what to do under such situations?
+Have no idea on what to do under such situations?
 Just relax!
 Here, we will elaborately analyze why this happen and how to fix it to help you out!

 The disk driver is outdated.
 In such case, you may find the USB drive recognized in Device Manager, but not in Disk management.

 The USB does not have a drive letter or share a common drive letter with another partition.
 If a partition of the flash drive comes without a drive letter, then you cannot see it in Windows File Explorer.